-You may pay your real estate tax bill at any bank in Whiteside County during the bank's normal business hours.
-The last day to pay at banks for this tax cycle will be September 9, 2015.
+You may pay your real estate tax bill at most banks in Whiteside County during the bank's normal business hours.
+The last day to pay at banks for this tax cycle will be September 9, 2016.

 You may pay your real estate tax bill by mail.
 A postmark showing the due date is acceptable to avoid late penalty.
 Make checks payable to Whiteside County Collector.
 Send the appropriate tax stub with your payment.
 Mail to Whiteside County Collector, 200 East Knox Street, Morrison IL 61270.